Tag: Laurie Winslow Sargent

 Kindle Quote: The professor had underestimated him.
 He was a man now.
 And as Hank walked the streets, he worried about summer, when the experiment with him might end.
 Soon Hank found he did not have to sleep just because Henry dozed off.
 Yet he did learn that when he took a bus out of the city, he had to pull the stop cord at about 20 miles from Henry.
 If he traveled much farther, his sight blurred.

-(Image links to Reawakened Worlds audiobook.)
+(Image links to the Reawakened Worlds Vol 1 audio book.)

 As compiler and editor of this anthology series, I’ve gone over all the stories multiple times.
 Yet with each read I end up pondering a different aspect of this story.
-I’d love to hear your thoughts.
+I’d love to hear your own thoughts.

 Laurie

-New Book: I Still Matter
+• New Book: I Still Matter

 Book cover image for I Still Matter: Finding Meaning in Your Life at Any Age, compiled by Harlan Rector and Edward Mickolus with contributor Laurie Winslow Sargent.